TZstatsADS/spring-2022-prj5-group7/data/README.md

 ### Data folder

 The data directory contains data used in the analysis.

-This is treated as read only; in paricular the R/python files are never allowed to write to the files in here.
-Depending on the project, these might be csv files, a database, and the directory itself may have subdirectories.
+The dataset used for this project is: [Flickr8k](https://forms.illinois.edu/sec/1713398).This dataset includes around 1500 images along with 5 different captions written by different people for each image.
+The images are all contained together while caption text file has captions along with the image number appended to it.
+The zip file is approximately over 1 GB in size.